Indiana Housing Market Vitality

 Indiana is comprised of fifteen metro housing markets that account for nearly 78% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Hoosier State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Indiana’s state economy is specialized in Manufacturing and Other svcs.
 Mining, Information, and Pro Bus svcs industry sectors are less important to the state economy compared to the national economy.